writethedocs/www/docs/guide/contributing.rst

 * High-level discussions of common tools.

-For help finding where a new set of topics best fit into the rest of the guide, ask in Slack, or file a GitHub issue.
+For help finding where a new set of topics best fit into the rest of the guide, :ref:`ask in Slack <writethedocs.org/slack>`, or :ref:`file a GitHub issue <https://github.com/writethedocs/www/issues/new>`.

 Guidelines
 -----------